 At some point, regardless of whether they are ready – you have to set them free.

 Does the creative writing from your past still haunt you?
 Mine did and this is how I handled it.
 What about you?
-Have you ever gone back to make something even better or sent something out without giving it your best?
+Have you ever gone back to make something even better?
+Sent something out without giving it your best?
 I’d love to hear your experiences – please tell me in the comments below.